-Goal setting is a way to improve skills methodically and systematically.
+Softball goal setting activities are a way to improve skills methodically and systematically.
 By having an idea of where you want to be as you move through your softball career, you can not only actively participate in that development but you can also enjoy your experience.
-These goal setting activities

 Break your goal setting activities down into physical, technical and mental goals so that you can break them into smaller parts.
 Be as detailed as you can with the dream goals, pre-season goals and season goals so that you can focus on the most relevant things at the most relevant times.

 Physical goals, are goals that you want to achieve that effect the physical part of softball such as speed, strength, flexibility and agility.
 This type of work is generally done in a gym or on the field and does not necessarily need softball equipment to train.
 If you are specializing in softball and are at an advance level, you might need to use equipment like an old bat if you are working on the speed of your swing.
 By swinging a bat and actually letting go of it, you are training the speed of your swing in real time.
 Make sure you consider the safety factors before trying this activity such as making sure there is no one in the area before swinging.